mkhorasani/Streamlit-Authenticator/README.md

 >  - **key:** _str, default 'Login'_
 >    - Unique key provided to widget to avoid duplicate WidgetID errors.
 >  - **callback:** _callable, optional, default None_
->    - Optional callback function that will be invoked on form submission.
+>    - Optional callback function that will be invoked on form submission with a dict as a parameter.
 >  - **sleep_time:** _float, optional, default None_
 >    - Optional sleep time for the login widget.
 > #### Returns: